christhomper/Responsive-Web-Design/Recipes Website/README.md

     CSS: Styling elements for a visually appealing presentation.

+    JavaScript: Interactive elements to enhance user experience on the website.

     Image Integration: Inclusion of visual elements for an engaging user experience.

     Incorporation of Clickable Links: Providing links to individual recipe pages.